cee-elle/just-the-docs/docs/testing_with_postman.md

 # Testing With Postman
 ---

 Postman Tests are a set of JavaScript codes embedded into the requests that help you verify results of your tests successful or failed status.
-You can compare results with your previous testing and usually starts with a pm.test.
+You can compare results with your previous testing and usually start with a pm.test.

 Let's create some basic tests for our parameterized requests from the “Working with Requests” section.